loveleif/Rational/README.md

 - `int + Rational<IntType>` will work as expected
 - Unary operator, `r1 = -r2;`
 - Explicit conversion to integer types
-- Calculations are performed in a larger type than that of the Rational in use (see IntTraits.h).
-For example, the operation `Rational<short> + Rational<short>` will perform calculation steps with ints.

 Build
 -----